schluntz/rvtracker/README.rst

 =======================
-rvtravel - automated monitoring of recreational vehicles with Python
+rvtracker - automated monitoring of recreational vehicles with Python
 =======================

 Python toolkit for monitoring and tracking recreational vehicles (RV)